CharliePalm/Francis/README.md

 Note that when adding functions you must create a mapping function to communicate to the compiler what functions to replace with what code.
 The parent class itself cannot effectively bind each method of the child class at compile time so it's necessary to add this yourself.
 See the examples in myFirstFormula.ts or example.ts.

 You are allowed to reference other functions within helper functions, but cannot use recursion or call to the formula() method.
-This includes multi method recursion - the chain of method calls cannot contain a cycle.
+This includes multi method recursion; the chain of method calls cannot contain a cycle.

 If you want to wrap logic in a function call, just execute the logic in a helper function and call it within the function you want to use as the wrapper.
 For example: